How Robert F. Kennedy Shaped the Future: A Legacy Timeline

 1968: Robert F. Kennedy Center for Justice and Human Rights Founded

-In 1968, The Robert F. Kennedy Center for Justice and Human Rights was founded.
-The center includes an international award program to recognize human rights activists.
+In 1968, The Robert F. Kennedy Center for Justice and Human Rights was founded to honor Kennedy's legacy and recognize human rights activists through an international award program.

-Robert Kennedy's death in 1968 is considered a significant factor in the Democratic Party's loss of the 1968 presidential election.
+Kennedy's death in 1968 is considered a significant factor in the Democratic Party's loss of the presidential election that year.
+Since his death, Kennedy has gained respect from liberals and conservatives alike.

 1969: Publication of Thirteen Days

-In 1969, Robert Kennedy's account of the Cuban Missile Crisis was posthumously published in a book titled Thirteen Days.
+Robert Kennedy's account of the Cuban Missile Crisis, titled Thirteen Days, was published posthumously in 1969.

 Thirteen Days: A Memoir of the Cuban Missile Crisis